jcurl/code.research/qnx/DEVELOPER.md

 Code written should still be pragmatic (a goal).

-Don't overuse abstractions and generic libraries and reusability and sharable code.
+Don't overuse abstractions and generic libraries and reusability and shareable code.
 Share code only when there is a use case for it.
 This occurs typically for Operating System abstractions when supporting multiple platforms, to keep the rest of the code maintainable by reducing variant handling.
 When writing a